You may be wondering, ‘what is the chocolate FODMAP content?’

 The caffeine found in chocolate comes from cocoa beans.
 The amount of caffeine in a standard 45g Cadbury bar is around 9mg, around the equivalent of 1 cup of tea (5).
 9mg is not considered to be high, but it could add up if you are consuming other caffeine-containing foods.

 However, it is essential to remember that you don’t need to 100% exclude FODMAPs.
-It is recommended that FODMAPs are reduced.
+It is recommended that FODMAPs be reduced whilst on the diet.

 - 20g milk chocolate (4 squares)